 Please consult your Moodle page for an announcement on the exam time and duration.
 Allow your Moodle Announcement to be updated by the mid week (week 10).
 Otherwise, please email your Course Authority directly for advice.

-Offerings in 2022: Registration for Term 2 is now open and will close on Friday 6th May 2022.
-Online course opens from 14th March for self-study.
-Optional live classes from Monday 9th May to Friday 19th May.
+Offerings in 2023: Registration for Summer 22/23 is now open and will close on Friday 13th January 2023.
+Online course opens from 1st December for self-study.
+Optional in-person tutorial classes from Wednesday 3rd May to Friday 19th May.
 Live online option may be available, depending on need and demand.

 The Mathematics Bridging Course aims to teach relevant topics of the HSC Mathematics Extension 1 subject, including: